Conanyedo/ft_server/README.md

-# ft_server
+# Ft_server

 This project aims to create a web server using Nginx, and run multiple services: Wordpress, phpMyAdmin, and a SQL database.
 The server is deployed on Docker.

-#Building, running and cleaning up containers
+# Building, running and cleaning up containers

 We should set up all these services using a Dockerfile based on Debian image.